 Our compassionate burn specialists are here to help you through treatment.
 Our education and support groups help you understand and cope with life-changing injuries.

-Find a support group near you
+Find a support group and event near you.

 Burn Safety Tips for Parents

 To help keep you and your family safe from burns, our Burn program team offers these tips.

 - Water heaters should be set to 120° F or below.

 - You can also get an anti-scald device for water faucets and shower heads to prevent burns.

 - Remember, before placing your child in the bath, you should check the water temperature with your elbow, wrist or bath thermometer.